nilium/rusalka-vm/bytecode.md

 This chunk may contain more entries than there are chunks currently supported by the bytecode.
 If they're not chunks you care about, you can ignore their offsets since they won't be of any use.
 All entries must have unique names and offsets, otherwise you can consider the unit corrupt.

-### Relocation Tables

-All relocation tables follow the same format: they contain `count` instruction pointers and an unsigned 32-bit little-endian integer mask describing which operands of the instruction need to be relocated.
-How they're relocated depends on the table.

-As such, all relocation table entries are represented in C as such:

-    struct relocation_entry_t {
-        int32_t instruction_pointer;
-        uint32_t operands_mask;
-    }

-The instruction pointer is the zero-based offset, measured in instructions, into the unit's instructions relative to the start of the instructions for that unit.
-So, a pointer of 30 is the 31st instruction in the unit.

-The operands mask is the 32-bit unsigned little-endian integer mask for which operands need to be set.
-Each bit corresponds to an operand of the intruction.
-If the first bit in it is set, the first operand needs relocation.
-If the fifth bit is set, the fifth operand needs relocation.
-Fairly simple.

-#### `EREL` — Extern Relocations Table

-The externs relocation table contains `count` instruction pointers and a bitmask of which operands must be relocated once an extern exported label is made available.

-All extern labels are invalid values in the unit and must be filled out before the unit is considered valid.
-They are not required to have any usable value, though currently `asm2bc` gives them a value of zero.

-This may happen at link time or the extern label operands can be updated as units are loaded.
-There's no requirement for _when_ it happens, only that the instructions with incomplete operands be treated as invalid.
-What that means for the Rusalka VM is up to the implementation.

-#### `LREL` — Label Relocations Table

-The label relocations table contains `count` entries describing which operands reference a label _defined in the unit_.
-As such, they are already known positions in the instruction set and must be relocated if the unit is being linked with another unit.

-The labels referenced may either be imported or exported.
-If the label has a negative value, it is an import label and, as such, a host function.
-Import labels only need relocation if a previously-loaded unit defined the import label with a different position, otherwise it's considered a new import and may be given its own value according to the `IMPT` table.

-#### `DREL` - Data Relocations Table

-The data relocations table contains `count` entries describing which operands reference data blocks defined in the unit.
-Each unit gets its own data blocks, so these must always be relocated if the unit isn't to be loaded.
-VM implementations aren't required to deduplicate data blocks, though it may be useful to do as part of a linker stage.
-Depends on the size of the data block.

 #### `DATA` - Data Blocks Table

 The data table contains `count` entries describing data blocks in the unit.
 These blocks are to be treated as read-only by the VM.